-Partnering with environmental agencies helps improve the health of the Chesapeake Bay.
+Partnering with environmental agencies helps us to improve the health of the Chesapeake Bay.

-Agriculture is one of the leading causes of pollution in the Chesapeake Bay Watershed, which is basically a sprawling system of rivers that all drain into one shallow tidal basin.
-Commercial fertilizers and manure that farmers apply to their fields runoff into streams and rivers and eventually make their way into the Bay.
+Agriculture is one of the leading causes of pollution in the Chesapeake Bay Watershed, a sprawling system of rivers that congregate in one shallow tidal basin.
+Commercial fertilizers and manure applied by farmers to their fields can run into streams and rivers, eventually making their way into the Bay.
 Chemicals like nitrogen and phosphorus are found in these fertilizers, which can negatively impact the water quality of the Bay.
-At Harborview Farms, we are striving to protect the Chesapeake Bay as much as possible by closely monitoring our fertilizer application, planting cover crops, (Read more about our cover crops) and by working with various environmental agencies to keep them informed of our conservation efforts and to learn how we can better conserve the environment.
+Our proximity to the Bay makes proper management of our land critical to the health of our natural ecosystems.
+At Harborview Farms, we are strive to protect the Chesapeake Bay by closely monitoring our fertilizer applications, planting cover crops, limiting equipment use in the field, and by working with various environmental agencies to keep them informed of our conservation efforts and to learn how we can better conserve the environment.